John Cena Reveals First Proposal To Nikki Bella Happened Inside A Surgery Room, Not ‘WrestleMania 33’

 It might be true that a lot of things going on in WWE have some acting on some parts, but John Cena’s proposal to Nikki Bella is everything but that.
 During his proposal, John Cena – whose real name is John Felix Anthony Cena Jr. – used Nikki Bella’s real name – Stephanie Nicole Garcia-Colace – when he popped the question.
 Some fans may have been skeptical that the so-called proposal is just part of the script but Nikki Bella’s surprise and shock backstage with John Cena says it all – they’re engaged and going to be happily married soon.

 Unbeknownst to fans, it’s not really the first time that John Cena proposed to Nikki Bella.
 The proposal John made at WrestleMania 33 was sort of the official version of his being engaged to Nikki.
-For those fans who watched WrestleMania 33 live, John started off saying that he waited a long time to ask his girlfriend Nikki Bella the question.
-Of course, he already had the ring box with him sporting a huge five-carat diamond engagement ring set in a classic style.
+For those fans who watched WrestleMania 33 live, John started off saying that he waited a long time to ask his girlfriend Nikki Bella The Question.
+Of course, he already had the ring box with him sporting a huge 5-carat diamond engagement ring set in a classic style.
 Talk about John Cena going overboard with his proposal.

 In his interview with NBC’s TODAY Show, John Cena revealed with TODAY‘s co-host Al Roker that he kind of proposed to Nikki Bella 18 months ago.
 As Cena recounted, Bella had been with him through a lot of surgeries.
 Cena remembers that he likes to make a joke for the 20 minutes once he’s put under anesthesia because he can talk and not remember whatever happened afterward.
 But the tables turned around when Bella had to have a neck surgery following her injury.